 You may also contact the Office for Civil Rights, U.S. Department of Education, Region VIII, Federal Office Building, 1244 North Speer Boulevard, Suite 310, Denver, CO 80204, telephone (303) 844-3417.

 Reasonable accommodations will be provided upon request for persons with disabilities.
-If you are a person with a disability, learning or physical, who requires an accommodation to participate in college programs, services, or activities please notify the Accessibility Services Director, Steven Zeeh, at (303) 340-7548 or Steven.Zeeh@ccaurora.edu.
-For information regarding civil rights or grievance procedures contact:
+If you are a person with a disability who requires an accommodation to participate in college programs, services, or activities please contact the Office of Disability and Equity by phone at (303) 361-7395 or by e-mail at ODE@ccaurora.edu For information regarding civil rights or grievance procedures contact:

 Community College of Aurora

 16000 E. CentreTech Parkway

 Title IX of the Education Amendments of 1972 prohibits sex discrimination in educational programs.
 The Community College of Aurora, by virtue of its commitment to the ideals of dignity, equality, and mutual respect for all people, deplores and condemns any form of sexual harassment.
 It is the intent of the Community College of Aurora to comply with both the letter and the spirit of Title IX to make certain discrimination does not occur or adversely affect the educational environment.
 The Community College of Aurora has a legitimate and compelling interest in prohibiting sexual harassment.
 Further, the Community College of Aurora has an obligation to discipline those who do engage in sexually harassing behavior.

 CCA will comply with discrimination laws and to ensure discrimination does not occur or adversely affect the educational environment of students and employees.
 Sexual harassment in the educational environment may occur between students, administrators, faculty, staff, visitors, or other persons on campus or at college-related activities.
 The range of behaviors may include but is not limited to: